Primary

 Sit in the machine with your legs secured and back against the pad.
 Rotate your torso to one side against the resistance, then return with control.
 The rotation should come from your trunk, not from pushing with your arms.
 Keep the movement controlled.

-Want Rotary Torso Machine in your program?
+See where Rotary Torso Machine fits in your weekly plan

 Sit in the machine and adjust.